cljs-oss/canary/README.md

       --except SUBSTR                                    Disable tasks matching a substring (or any of space separated substrings)
-      --include REGEX                                    Enable tasks matching a regex --exclude REGEX                                    Disable tasks matching a regex --job-id ID                 0                      Optional job id
+      --include REGEX                                    Enable tasks matching a regex --exclude REGEX                                    Disable tasks matching a regex --meta-job-args TEXT                               Optional job args to be presented in reports --job-id ID                 0                      Optional job id
       --polling-interval SECONDS  60000                  Polling interval for job status (in seconds) --timeout SECONDS           1800000                Total timeout for job to complete (in seconds)